 Important note: Some insurance plans use copay accumulator programs, which means the savings card payment does not count toward your deductible or out-of-pocket maximum.
 Ask your pharmacist if your plan does this.

-Eli Lilly launched LillyDirect as a self-pay option for patients who want brand-name tirzepatide without insurance.
+Eli Lilly launched LillyDirect as a self-pay option for brand-name tirzepatide without going through insurance.
 You order directly through Lilly's platform and the medication ships to your home.
+Current self-pay pricing starts around $299 per month for the lowest-dose vial (2.5 mg), with higher doses costing more; verify current pricing for your prescribed dose before starting.

 This is a relatively new program and pricing has shifted since launch.
-It is worth checking the current LillyDirect pricing, as Lilly has been adjusting rates to compete with compounding pharmacies.
+It is worth checking the current LillyDirect pricing, as Lilly has been adjusting rates over time.

-This is significantly more than compounded tirzepatide but gives you the FDA-approved, brand-name product manufactured by Eli Lilly.
+This is significantly more than the insured-with-coverage savings card rate, but gives you the FDA-approved, brand-name product manufactured by Eli Lilly.

 Costco consistently offers some of the lowest retail prices for prescription medications.
 You do not need a Costco membership to use their pharmacy in most states.
 Tirzepatide at Costco typically runs $900-1,000/month, which is $100-200 less than chain pharmacies.